dannythehacker/moon-stealer/README.md

 <img src="https://media.discordapp.net/attachments/1071893829218746409/1072633366354071703/My_project-1_1.png" width="444"></img>
 <img src="https://media.discordapp.net/attachments/1071893829218746409/1072634930472947723/Screenshot_2023-02-07_4.47.43_PM.png" width="444"></img>

-<h2>Disclaimer</h2>
+---

-    This software was made for research and educational purposes only.
-The creator of Moon Grabber is not responsible for the usage of this software.
+The purpose of the creation of Moon Grabber was limited to research and educational use only.
+The creator of Moon Grabber holds no responsibility for how this software is utilized.